ligolang/ligo/gitlab-pages/docs/data-types/sets.md

 </Syntax>

-The function `Set.update` implements a one-value update.
-Sometime we would like to provide a function that is applied in turn to *all* the elements of the set, and specifies whether the element at hand has to be discarded or replaced by a computed value.
-This is what `Set.filter_map` does.
+Similarly, the function `Set.filter_map` applies the same function to every element in a set.
+If the function returns a `None` option, the element stays the same, but if it returns a `Some` option, the element is replaced with the value in the option.

-As an example, let us consider a function that removes all the even numbers from a set.
+This example uses `Set.filter_map` to remove all even numbers from a set:

 <Syntax syntax="cameligo">